Reproducible-Science-Curriculum/introduction-RR-Jupyter/Intro-checklist.md

 #### By the end of this module you should be able to:

-**Understand the concept, importance, and componants of reproducible research.**
+**Understand the concept, importance, and components of reproducible research.**

 - [ ] Define reproducible research.
 - [ ] Name and describe the four facets of reproducible research.